UNREASONABLE DELAY IN CLAIM PAYMENT: EVENTUAL PAYMENT DOES NOT RELEASE INSURER FROM BAD FAITH LIABILITY

 By Mike Abourezk and Marialee Neighbours

-In South Dakota, the eventual payment of a plaintiff's insurance claim does not extinguish the wholly separate tort claim of bad faith.
+The eventual payment of a plaintiff's insurance claim does not extinguish the wholly separate tort claim of bad faith.
 The South Dakota Supreme Court specifically embraced this principle in Champion v.
-U.S.F.& G. when it concluded:
+U.S.F.&G. when it concluded:

 . . .an insurer's violation of its duty of good faith and fair dealing constitutes a tort, even though it is also a breach of contract.
 Such tortious conduct is demonstrated where there is unreasonable delay in performing under a contract, including delays in settlement under a liability policy.